bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 Attack surface - phone

-Attack vectors - phone
+Attack vectors - phone, grandma, William

 Risks (Confidentiality, Integrity, Availability, etc) - C: private dms, photos, texts, I: pretend to be Yolanda and embarass self, A: prevent access to phone

-Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - take physical phone, phising
+Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - take physical phone, phising, Man-in-the-middle at school

 Mitigation - use passlock / biometrics on phone, be weary of phising, security warnings about logins from unregistered devices